mjucker/pv_atmos/README.md

 Releases
 --------

-The release directory containes published releases as .zip packages for easy referral and version control.
+See releases with changelogs in the releases panel of the GitHub distribution.

 Installation & Use
 ------------------

+1) For use in the ParaView python console:
 No python installation and/or command shell is needed.
-Download the .zip release file, unpack it where convenient.
+Download the .zip file, unpack it where convenient.
 Start ParaView, and open the Python Shell contained within ParaView.
-Type "import math".
-If the pv-atmos files are not unpacked in the run directory, use the "run script" button and choose atmos_basic.py first, atmos_grids.py second, and you are ready to use the pv-atmos functions.
+If the pv_atmos files are not unpacked in the run directory, use the "run script" button and choose atmos_basic.py first, atmos_grids.py second, and you are ready to use the pv_atmos functions.

+2) For use as independent python package:
+Run 'python setup.py install' in the command line within the downloaded directory.
+This will install the package pv_atmos and you can run 'from pv_atmos import atmos_basic' or 'from pv_atmos import atmos_grids'.

 Examples